Yosuke-workvivo/Workvivo-OTP/README.md

 - `jwtRS256.key.pub`
 - `jwks.json`

-:Note) There is a tool "generate-jwks.js" to generate for testing purpose.
+Note) There is a tool "generate-jwks.js" to generate for testing purpose.
 Seek under "tools" folder.

 ### 5. Start the Application